Nytelife26/Nytelife26/README.md

 <p align="center">
   My name is Tyler John Russell, or <a href="https://keybase.io/nytelife26">
   Nytelife26 on the internet</a>.
-I am a tech enthusiast and hobbyist software engineer from a small city in the UK, currently studying Electronics, Computer Science and Mathematics at King Edward VI College.
+I am an amateur linguist, hobbyist author, and part-time software engineer from a small town in the UK, currently studying Computer Science at Coventry University.
 </p>

 <p align="center">